If you like this site, please consider making a donation to keep it online:

 Rich Rippi, born 19-- in -- from Houghton, played 1970-71 with UW-Superior. need a picture and more info here...

-Bruce Riutta, born 1944? in -- played on the Dollar Bay VFW team that won the National Midget title in Colorado Springs, at the Broadmoor.
+Bruce Riutta, born 1944 in Hancock played on the Dollar Bay VFW team that won the National Midget title in Colorado Springs, at the Broadmoor.
 They beat a team from the greater Boston area (population 3+Million people) in the championship game.
 The team was coached by Earl Gorman and Andy Wiitanen from Dollar Bay.
 Bruce went on to play 3 seasons of hockey for Michigan Tech 1964-67, and was a two-time hockey All-American, in both the 1965-66 and 1966-67 seasons.
-He also received All-WCHA honors in 1965-66 and was a second team All-WCHA selection in 1966-67.
+He played hockey with the Huskies when NHL great, Tony Esposito, played in goal at Michigan Tech.
+Riutta also received All-WCHA honors in 1965-66 and was a second team All-WCHA selection in 1966-67 and Honorable Mention in 1964-65.
 Riutta continued his hockey career after graduating, playing on the 1968 U.S. Olympic Team in Grenoble, France, and the U.S. National Team for three years, 1969-71.
 He also played for the semi-pro Green Bay Bobcats from 1968-75.
-He has been active in the Ashwaubenon (Wisconsin) Youth Hockey Association, and coached the high school team.
+He has been active in the Ashwaubenon (Wisconsin) Youth Hockey Association; coaching for over 25 years, and coached the high school team.
 Bruce was inducted into the Michigan Tech Sports Hall of Fame in 1987 and was inducted into the Upper Peninsula Sports Hall of Fame in 2006.
+Bruce is the son of Michigan Tech player (1930s) Emil Riutta, and the father of Michigan Tech player (1981-85) Barry Riutta (born the same day as his Grandpa Emil!).

 Bruce Riutta